In-situ high voltage generation with Cockcroft-Walton multiplier for xenon gas time projection chamber: Design and performance of the Cockcroft-Walton multiplier

 \subsection{High voltage generation}

 The voltage drop due to the load resistance is suppressed with higher input frequency.
-We measured frequency dependence of the output voltage, with a setup shown in Fig.~\ref{fig:cw_readout_desktop}.
+We measured the frequency dependence of the output voltage with the setup shown in Fig.~\ref{fig:cw_readout_desktop}.

 To feed the AC input power to the CW multiplier, a sine wave from a function generator GW Instek AFG-2005v was amplified by an AC amplifier Matsusada HJOPS-2B10.
 The maximum output voltage and current of the AC amplifier is \SI{+-2}{\kV}, \SI{10}{\mA} respectively.
 The slew rate is \SI{150}{\V/\us} and bandwidth is \SI{18}{\kHz} (\SI{-3}{dB}).
-The output of the CW multiplier was connected to the ground through a resistor chain $R_f$ on the boards and an ammeter Agilent Technologies U3401A.
+The output of the CW multiplier was connected to the ground through a resistor chain $R_f$ on the boards and an ampere meter Agilent Technologies U3401A.
 The output voltage $V_{CW}$ is obtained from the measured current value $I_a$ as $V_{CW} = - I_a \times R_f$.
 Here the resistance value $R_f$ is \SI{2}{\giga\ohm} per 10 steps of the resistor chain on the boards.

-The measurement was done with various number of boards, and the results are shown in Fig.~\ref{fig:cw_output_desktop}.
-Although the prepared CW multiplier initially consisted of seven boards, measurements were conducted with only five boards due to the exclusion of those that experienced discharge during testing.
+We prepared seven FPC boards for measurement.
+Before making the frequency measurement, a test was performed with an input peak-to-peak voltage of \SI{1800}{\V}, near the voltage rating, to the CW multiplier in a same setup that in Fig.~\ref{fig:cw_readout_desktop}.
+Because discharges happened on two boards during these tests, frequency measurements were only made on the remaining five boards.